 Most of the rooms are darker where all the lights and colours make it all much more interesting for the little ones.
 But Joshua was so concerned that someone had turned the lights off (HA!).
 The other times we visited Joshua was able to enjoy all the lights, colours and watching the fish swim about but this time he was able to get much more interactive.
 Our local Sealife centre is Great Yarmouth and it’s great for having lots of interactive sections dotted around such as buttons, colouring stations, caves and even a big Submarine you can go inside.

 The Submarine was by far his favourite part because he got to go inside and pretend he was fixing all the pipes, pressing buttons to hear different sounds and get closer to the fish through the windows.
 It was great seeing him get involved with the whole experience this time around!
 But whatever the age of your child, you will definitely find something in each section or room for them to enjoy.

 What I love about the Great Yarmouth Sealife centre is that it has a soft play area attached onto the café and gift shop, which is included in the price of your ticket.
 While we sat down and had a drink, we could overlook Joshua in the soft play area.
 Although, as soon as he spotted it he legged it up with his shoes on and we had a right job persuading him to come back down to get them off!

 We were also told upon entering that we could get our hands stamped if we wanted to leave and come back again, as our ticket allowed us to pop back in throughout the day up until closing, which is perfect for families visiting Great Yarmouth for the day and would like to come back for feeding sessions, talks or even just to walk back around again.

 We all had a lovely afternoon out so I couldn’t help but take so many pictures, but here are a selection of some of my favourites:

-Disclaimer: I was gifted the tickets in return for an honest review.
+Disclaimer: I was gifted entry tickets in exchange of this post.